Vancouver BC Fishing Report

 Tidal Fraser River

-Water clarity of the Tidal Fraser River is good, but fishing remains slow.
+Water clarity of the Tidal Fraser River is degrading due to freshet.
 This is usually the time of the year when bull trout begins to improve.
 As more salmon fry start making their way into this large system, you should be able to spot some risers in the shallow water close to shore.
+These fish will chase spinners, spoons and flies as long as the water clarity is good.
+Outgoing tide just after the tide peaks is usually quite productive.
+If water clarity is poor, then try bottom fishing with roe.
+Please note this is a catch and release fishery.

 Pacific herring can be caught in Steveston right now.
 Two locations are popular among local herring anglers - Imperial Landing and Garry Point Park.
 These can be caught by using herring jigs.
 Best time appears to be the outgoing tide just after the tide peaks.
-Fishing has been spotty.
+This fishery is tapering off as it always does when freshet begins.

 To fish the Tidal Fraser River (downstream from the railway bridge in Mission), you are required to have a valid saltwater fishing licence.